ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 Set-OutlookSignatures pays for itself immediately and actually helps you earn more money.

 ## 5. Commercial support
-The Benefactor Circle add-on is a product of ExplicIT Consulting, but not the free and open-source software Set-OutlookSignatures.
-Since we believe that Set-OutlookSignatures is a great software, we offer our first-class commercial support for it.
-If you prefer free support from the community, please open an issue on the Set-OutlookSignatures GitHub page.

 Whether you use the free and open-source version of Set-OutlookSignatures or the Benefactor Circle add-on as a trial or annual license: ExplicIT always provides first-class commercial support.

 You prefer to be guided through the setup and customization process instead of working through the documentation yourself?
 You are looking for customized workshops, hands-on implementation support, training, template creation assistance and other services related to centralized email signature and out-of-office reply management?
 Then our offer is just right for you.